 Ones of happiness for having had the privilege to be part of Mother Nature’s circle of life… and of sadness and guilt, for what seems to be unfairly knowing that the majority of these young green sea turtles will be eaten by sharks and other carnivorous fishes during their long hard journey.

-As I stroll back home in the early morning hours I think to myself, yes, maybe I do think Mother Nature can be cruel at times and I don’t understand her reasoning for how and why she does things the way she does.
+As I stroll back home in the early morning hours I think to myself, yes, maybe I do think Mother Nature can be cruel at times.
+I don’t understand her reasoning for how and why she does things the way she does.

 But, what I do know is these two months of standing guard over these beautiful little creatures was one of the most beautiful experiences in my life.
 I am proud to have been part of helping at least one little turtle make it through their long journey.
-And possibly I have have helped one female turtle to return one day to this very same spot to lay her eggs and begin Mother Nature’s circle of life once again.
+And possibly I have have helped one female turtle to return one day to this very same spot.
+She will lay her eggs and begin Mother Nature’s circle of life once again.

 For the Ocean and our future children.